Directors

 In recognition of her outstanding contributions to policing and public protection, Debs has received several accolades, including numerous Commendations for innovation in safeguarding, excellence in leadership and sustained work with the LGBTQ+ community.

-He remains a member of the United Nations‑backed International Steering Committee that developed the influential Méndez Principles on Effective Interviewing for Investigations and Information Gathering.
-Through his consultancy company, ETiCA (Global), he provides specialist services & training to organisations worldwide - from the United Nations and the International Criminal Court, to national and international police forces and legal professionals - on ethical investigation and interview practice.
+He remains a member of the UN‑backed International Steering Committee that developed the influential Méndez Principles on Effective Interviewing for Investigations and Information Gathering.
+Through his social enterprise company, ETiCA (Global), he provides specialist services & training to organisations worldwide - from the UN and the International Criminal Court, to national & international police forces & legal professionals - on ethical investigation and interview practice.

 Professor Gavin Oxburgh